 Defining what you want to achieve with your social listening strategy is essential.
 Are you looking to learn more about the care of voters?
 Track negative sentiment around your opponent.
 Get a pulse on Ticketmaster hot topics in real time.

 Once you know your goals, you can start setting up keyword searches on social media platforms like Twitter, Facebook, and Instagram.
 For example, if you’re interested in tracking the negative sentiment around your opponent, you might search for phrases.

 The first step in setting up a social listening strategy for your political campaign is finding the right software.
-There are many platforms available, so it’s essential to research and find one that fits your needs.
+Many platforms are available, so it’s essential to research and finds one that fits your needs.